 - 1 Introduction

-- 2 Why safari clothes should have a neutral color
+- 2 The Basics: Why safari clothes should have a neutral colour

 - 3 Luggage requirements for your African Safari Tour